-All transmit channel frequencies should be within ± 800 Hz of the specified channel frequencies at the antenna jack per FCC requirements.
-There are two ways to correct deviations in excess of this.
-If all the frequencies are off in the same direction - all high or low - they can be corrected by adjustments made to the Offset Oscillator.
-If a multiple of four channels or of six channels is off, the Crystal Matrix has one or more crystals that must be replaced.
+All transmit channel frequencies should be within ±800 Hz of the specified channel frequencies at the antenna jack per FCC requirements.
+There are two ways to correct deviations.
+If all frequencies are off in the same direction -all high or low-they can be corrected by adjustments made to the Offset Oscillator.
+If a multiple of four channels or of six is off, the Crystal Matrix has one or more crystals that must be replaced.